dader34/phase-1-project/README.md

 # **Get Your Day Started Right — Don't Wake Up Virtually Broke!**

-## Welcome to Cha-Ching Dannor Dom, your go-to cryptocurrency exchange platform designed to ensure you're financially prepared for the day ahead.
+## Welcome to Crypto Shark, your go-to cryptocurrency viewing platform designed to ensure you're financially prepared for the day ahead.

 > **What Can You Do with Crypto Shark?**